mickenordin/wireguide/README.md

 * https://github.com/coreui/coreui-icons

 ## Prerequisites
 WireGUIde requires a fairly recent version of network-manager, and of course wireguard support.
 For example, while wireguard is available from buster-backports, network-manager for Debian Buster is too old (1.14.6).
-WireGUIde is known to work on Debian and Ubuntu versions with network-manager >= 1.22.10.
-That means that it will work on Debian Bullseye, Ubuntu Focal and Ubuntu Groovy.
-WireGUIde has also been successfully tested on Fedora 33.
+WireGUIde is known to work on Debian, Ubuntu and Fedora versions with network-manager >= 1.22.10.
+That means that it will work on Debian Bullseye, Ubuntu Focal, Ubuntu Groovy and Fedora 33 or later.

 Also: make sure you are using resolvconf and systemd-resolvd otherwise NetworkManager might empty /etc/resolv.conf when you remove the last tunnel:
 ```